Mechanical-Advantage/AdvantageScout/cordova/README.md

 2. Use the short link http://bit.ly/6328scout

 ## Changelog
+### 1.9.0
+* Added support for help text when pit scouting
+* Increased size of help text box
+* Added reset of scroll position in help text box

 ### 1.8.0
-* Change button text for switching between match and pit scouting
+* Changed button text for switching between match and pit scouting
-* Add help text
+* Added help text

 ### 1.7.1
 * Bug fixes and cleanup when writing to serial